 AWS maintains certification with robust security standards, such as ISO 27001, SOC 1/2/3 and PCI DSS Level 1.
 We operate a shared responsibility model in the Cloud, under which AWS is responsible for the security of the underlying Cloud infrastructure (Security of the Cloud) and customers are responsible for the security of their data and applications (Security in the Cloud).
 AWS has teams of Solutions Architects, Account Managers, Consultants, Trainers and other staff in the EU expertly trained on cloud security and compliance to assist AWS customers in achieving high levels of security and compliance in the Cloud, following Cloud Security Best Practices.
 AWS also helps customers meet local security standards.
 For example, AWS alongside auditor TÜV TRUST IT, has published a Customer Certification Workbook that provides guidance on achieving German BSI IT Grundschutz compliance in the Cloud.

 AWS data centres are built in clusters in various countries around the world.
 We refer to each of our data center clusters in a given country as a "Region."
-Customers have access to fifteen AWS Regions around the globe, including two Regions in the EU – Ireland (Dublin) and Germany (Frankfurt).
+Customers have access to sixteen AWS Regions around the globe, including three Regions in the EU – Ireland (Dublin), the UK (London) and Germany (Frankfurt).
 Customers can choose to use one Region, all Regions or any combination of Regions.

 AWS customers choose the AWS Region(s) where their content will be stored.
 This allows customers with specific geographic requirements to establish environments in a location(s) of their choice.
-For example, AWS customers in Europe can choose to deploy their AWS services exclusively in one of the Regions in the EU (Germany or Ireland).
-If the customer elects to do so, their content will be stored in Germany or Ireland, as they choose, unless the customer explicitly selects to move or replicate their content in a different AWS Region.
+For example, AWS customers in Europe can choose to deploy their AWS services exclusively in one of the Regions in the EU (Germany, the UK, or Ireland).
+If the customer elects to do so, their content will be stored in Germany, the UK or Ireland, as they choose, unless the customer explicitly selects to move or replicate their content in a different AWS Region.